RolandHughes/ls-cs/README.md

 https://sourceforge.net/p/reddiamond/code/ci/master/tree/

-You will note that project also has build*.sh files Thieving just a few files from that project should jumpstart your use of Ls-Cs.
+You will note that project also has build*.sh files Thieving just a few files from that project should jumpstart your use of LsCs.

 A possibly simpler starting point would be to install CsScintilla and use some of the examples found in copperspice_examples.